Mohitjpr/Resume/README.md

-# Resume
+Resume-by-HTML
-Resume made with Html
+A short CV/Resume made by the Html !!